 | Handover | 2020-09 | 2016-08 |

 | Legal notes | Developer: Bay Water Ltd. Co.
 (Sunwah Group).
 Construction started Dec 2017, completed Sep 2020 (3 months early).
-Pink book registration opened July 2025; ~98% of apartments (~1,500+) issued by Q1 2026 including foreign-owned units within… | Developer: Tân Liên Phát Corporation (Vingroup subsidiary).
+Pink book registration opened July 2025; 100% of apartments issued by May 2026, including foreign-owned units within quota.
+V… | Developer: Tân Liên Phát Corporation (Vingroup subsidiary).
 Groundbreaking July 2014, sales opened Q4/2014, first handover August 2016.
 Apartments have permanent ownership with pink books issued (~95%).
 Officetel units have 50-year leaseho… |

 Sunwah's ~244% appreciation from its 2017 launch (48M/m²) outpaces VCP's ~195% from its 2014 launch (40M/m²); Sunwah's faster rate partly reflects a shorter measurement window and a higher luxury starting base, while VCP's more moderate rate reflects earlier-cycle maturation — both are strong tracks by HCMC standards.